-Despite long-standing grievances and complaints, corporate cannabis dispensaries leave much to de desired here in New Jersey and Massachusetts.
+Despite long-standing grievances and complaints, corporate cannabis dispensaries and social equity leave much to be desired here in New Jersey and Massachusetts.

-At the NJ State Bar Association conference recently, attorney Seth Tipton noted the medical dispensaries need to certify they can meet sales medicine sales are adequate.
+At the NJ State Bar Association conference recently, attorney Seth Tipton noted that medical dispensaries need to certify they can meet sales medicine sales are adequate.

 “I don’t know when the existing ATCS are going to be able to meet that requirement,” Tipton said.